TrorYongOCR: Encoder-Decoder Model for Scene Text Recognition

 Weight Initialization

-We initialize weights as what SOTA models reguarly do.
+We initialized weights as what SOTA models reguarly do.
 The code to initialize the weight is given below.

 Exceptionally, for position embedding used in the decoding block, I initialized it with \(std=1.0\).